Skip to Content

 leeks and garlic cooking in butter and bacon fat in a soup pot

-leeks, butter, chicken stock, potatoes, milk, salt and pepper in a soup pot
+leeks, butter, chicken stock, potatoes, milk, salt and pepper cooking in a soup pot

-leeks, butter, chicken stock, potatoes, milk, salt and pepper in a soup pot
+leeks, butter, chicken stock, potatoes, milk, salt and pepper cooking in a soup pot

-Different recipes use different tricks to make potato soup thick and creamy, and we basically use all of the tricks to make sure that this potato soup recipe results in a super satisfyingly thick and rich soup that’s almost chowder-like in texture.
-Here’s what gives our cheesy potato soup its heft:
+Different recipes use different tricks to make potato soup thick and creamy.
+As for us, we use all of the tricks to make sure that this potato soup recipe results in a satisfyingly thick soup that’s almost chowder-like in texture.

 • Butter + flour.
 Also known as a roux—a classic technique for thickening soups and sauces.
 When you sprinkle the flour over the butter in our recipe, it’ll be along with the leeks, but the viscous magic will happen nonetheless.

 • Heavy cream.
-Duh—always a sure fire way to get that absolutely rich, heady texture we really crave from cream of potato soup.
+Always a sure fire way to get that absolutely rich texture we really crave from cream of potato soup.

 • Cheese.
 Lots of people simply finish their potato soup with a sprinkling of cheese on top at the very end.
 Well, we say that’s a missed opportunity!
 Not only does the cheese melt into the soup and thicken it, but it adds a ton of sharp, salty flavor.